-These are available in school at the following location(s): these are designed to be used by any member of staff or pupil whether first a aid trained or not.
+These are available in school at the following location(s): Outside Site Office, PE Department these are designed to be used by any member of staff or pupil whether first aid trained or not.

 h) Trips and Visits.

 First Aid arrangements for School Trips and Visits are contained in the Educational Visits Policy.
 Appropriate first aid provision should form part of the arrangements for all out of school activities.
 First Aid kits should be taken on school trips and any qualified first aider should be responsible for equipment use and taking charge of any emergency situation should it arise.